FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_4.md

 Cargo will compile that for us and put it in our path.
 We can now run `mdbook build` from the example-book directory.
 When we run this command, mdbook will generate a bunch of files in the `./example-book/book` directory, any of the html files should have their WASMs updated to Wasms.

 One of the really nice things about there being an existing plugin system is that we don't need to be maintainers to extend it.
 We could define our own scheme for running wasm plugins that interfaces with mdbook via the old system.
-Let's say that we want our plugin developers to provide a functions `preprocess(ctx_and_book: (PreprocessorContxt, Book)) -> Book`.
+Let's say that we want our plugin developers to provide a functions `preprocess(mut book: Book) -> Book`.
 Since this takes a single argument and return a single argument, we can use the same scheme to execute it as we have previously.
 Let's take the WASM to Wasm part from above and move that into our example plugin, to do that we need to first update the dependencies.

 ```toml
 # ./crates/example-plugin/Cargo.toml